Berlin was not where I had lived and died in the 1940s, yet it marked my first return to Germany since those days of devastation.

 Preview to Episode 6, Season 1, Fortress Berlin, Nazi Mega Weapons, PBS.

-Prior to going to Germany, I watched the first season of Nazi Mega Weapons on PBS, never getting enough of this insane war.
-I was surprised to discover that one of the architectural structures featured on one of the episodes is located in Berlin–the one and only partially surviving flak tower that had surrounded Hitler’s bunker.
-The Führerbunker now sits like an unmarked grave underneath a parking lot.
+Before traveling to Germany, I immersed myself in the first season of Nazi Mega Weapons on PBS, unable to get enough of the sheer madness of this war.
+I was surprised to learn that one of the architectural structures featured in the series—the only partially surviving flak tower that once protected Hitler’s bunker—is located in Berlin.
+Today, the Führerbunker itself sits like an unmarked grave, buried beneath a parking lot, erased yet never truly absent.

-“Will have an encounter at the flak tower?”
-I asked Hans and the others as I ogled at the footage on the show.
+"Will I have an encounter at the flak tower?"
+I asked Hans and the others as I fixated on the footage, studying every inch of the massive structure.

 They remained suspiciously silent.